-Those that stayed behind
+Those who stayed behind

 “I can’t say I pity them, but I wouldn’t want to be in their shoes,” Sasha says of the Russian forces.
 Moscow is “sending out children,” he says.
 “It’s a shame to even shoot them, because they don’t know what they are up against.”

 The war has torn apart his family.
 His cousin lives in Moscow, where she was raised.
-He had sent her prisoner-of-war videos released by Ukrainian authorities, in which Russian soldiers say they had no idea they were coming to invade.
+He has sent her prisoner-of-war videos released by Ukrainian authorities, in which Russian soldiers say they had no idea they were coming to invade.
 (Such videos, made under implicit or explicit duress, are considered inherently unreliable.)
 His cousin tells him the Soviet Union wasn’t that bad and says Ukraine provoked the conflict.

-She blocked him on the 28th, the day the explosion tore through his home.
+She blocked him on Feb.
+28, the day the explosion tore through his home.
 “They just don’t believe the facts on the ground,” Sasha says.
-They found soil from the potted plants on the window sill and in the fridge.
+They found soil from the potted plants on the windowsill and in the fridge.
 “But the borscht was okay,” he jokes.
 “It had a lid on.”

 Natalya says she’s not scared to stay, as long as Sasha’s there.